What is a matching gift?

 A matching gift is a donation made by a funder who determines an amount to give based on what an organization has successfully raised.

 Often, funders match what is given to the nonprofit organization dollar-for-dollar (or a “1:1 match”).
 For every dollar that is raised, a dollar is given.
 In this case, when an individual donor makes a gift of $50 to a nonprofit organization, a funder also gives $50 — doubling the donation for a total of $100.

-Newsrooms with annual operating expenses under $1 million are eligible for the national match, while partner matches are provided to designated newsrooms of any size, determined by region, coverage type, or audience served.
+Newsrooms with annual operating expenses under $1 million are eligible for the main fund match, while partner matches are provided to designated newsrooms of any size, determined by region, coverage type, or audience served.